kostya-zero/rac-rs/README.md

 - Send messages with `{username}` placeholder replacement.
 - Comprehensive error handling via `ClientError`.

-> [!WARNING]
-> The WRAC protocol implementation is unstable and may not work correctly.
-> Proceed with caution if you plan to use it.

 > [!NOTE]
 > This library is still in development and may not cover all edge cases or features of the RAC protocol.
 Contributions
 > are welcome!